robinsmith-source/sdi/docs/chapters/02-using-ssh.md

 Before you begin, ensure you have:

-- Familiarity with command-line interfaces
-- An SSH client:
-  - macOS and Linux: Built-in OpenSSH client
-  - Windows: Windows Terminal with OpenSSH or PuTTY
+- A Hetzner Cloud account.
-- Access to at least one remote server that you can connect to using SSH
+- At least one server created in the Hetzner Cloud Console.
 - For X11 forwarding exercises (if applicable):
   - macOS: XQuartz installed
   - Windows: Windows Terminal already provides needed utilities